-The Community Foundation of Jackson Hole has been helping to make giving smarter, nonprofits more effective and our community stronger for nearly 30 years.
-The Foundation manages $70 million in assets and our annual collaborative event, Old Bill’s Fun Run, has raised over $159 million for local nonprofits.
+The Community Foundation of Jackson Hole has been helping to make giving smarter, nonprofits more effective and our community stronger for over 30 years.
+The Foundation manages $70 million in assets and our annual collaborative event, Old Bill’s Fun Run, has raised over $173 million for local nonprofits.
 Since inception, donors have relied on the Foundation’s experienced staff to assist with current and planned giving by simplifying administration and providing insight about community needs.

 To improve lives through philanthropic leadership by: